daniel-32/animals_chicken/README.txt

 Chickens spawn on grass blocks.
 Untamed chickens remain for 5 minutes before despawning.
-Chickens do not follow players.
+Chickens will follow players holding wheat seeds or cotton seeds.
-Chickens cannot be tamed.
+Chickens can be tamed by feeding them wheat seeds or cotton seeds.
 Chickens cannot be bred.